polimi-cmls-23/group2-hw-JUCE-Circuitone/README.md

   - 12 push buttons that simulate a piano keyboard
   - 6 potentiometers to regulate the envelope and the frequency modulation parameters
   - 4 buttons made out of candies to apply effects on sound.

+This is the repository of the original project: https://github.com/jsvaldezv/BananaSplit